canonical/lxd/doc/howto/storage_create_bucket.md

     lxc storage bucket create <pool_name> <bucket_name> [configuration_options...]

-See the {ref}`storage-drivers` documentation for a list of available storage bucket configuration options for each driver.
+See the {ref}`storage-drivers` documentation for a list of available storage bucket configuration options for each driver that supports object storage.

 To add a storage bucket on a cluster member, add the `--target` flag: